mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - So back to our Trenchcoat
 - we created One project to ~~rule~~ host them all:
-- A single multi-app Django project, including our 3 apps
+- This was a single multi-app Django project, including our 3 apps
-- App installation is as easy as
+- App installation is as easy as:
-- adding it to the list in our Django `settings.py`
+- Adding it to the list in our Django `settings.py`
-- Adding the app code to our project
+- And adding the app code to our project

-!FIXME[@mattcen read and re-write slides and notes however you see fit.]

 ----